 Understand your audience: Not every business has the same audience and not every audience is on every channel.
 For example, if your ideal customer is men aged 40-60, the likelihood that they’ll be on Tik Tok is low.
 Knowing where your audience hangs out online will increase the likelihood that they lay eyes on the content you spend so much time creating.

-Repurpose your content: One of the things that prevents most businesses from consistently posting content is lack of time.
+Repurpose your content: One of the things that prevent most businesses from consistently posting content is lack of time.
 As a business owner, you likely wear a lot of hats, and growing your social media channels organically can fall lower on your list of priorities.
 It’s important to remember that it’s OK to repurpose content.
 If you created a blog post, take the highlights and turn them into a graphic to share on social.
 If you host a webinar, take a few points and make a recap video.
 Every idea doesn’t have to be a novelty.
 Repurposing content from other marketing activities is a valid way to fill your social media calendar.

 Social media management doesn’t have to be hard.
 If you manage your expectations, create thoughtful content, and post consistently, you can start growing your channel with quality leads who can eventually become loyal customers.
+Learn more about social media marketing on our blog or through IAW’s weekly events!